top of page

 About the MPX Vaccine

-Vaccination helps to protect against MPX (Monkeypox) when given before or shortly after an exposure.
-Sacramento County Public Health (SCPH) receives limited doses of JYNNEOS vaccine, which is indicated for prevention of MPX.
-It is given as a two dose injection under the skin in the forearm at least four weeks apart.
+Vaccination helps to protect against MPOX (Monkeypox) when given before or shortly after an exposure.
+Sacramento County Public Health (SCPH) receives limited doses of JYNNEOS vaccine, which is indicated for prevention of MPOX.
+It is given as a two dose subcutaneous (under the skin) injection at least four weeks apart.

-Vaccine is being prioritized for individuals at highest risk for exposure to MPX at this time.
+Vaccine is being prioritized for individuals at highest risk for exposure to MPOX at this time.

 Who should get vaccinated?